cpske/ISP/django/external-configuration.md

 ## Packages for Externalizing Configuration Data

-These Python packages provide a nice alternative to using environment variables for configuration data:
+These Python packages provide a nice solution for externalizing configuration data:

 * **python-decouple** - package for reading configuration data from a file or environment variables.
-It can return values other than Strings (such as boolean or a dictionary) by specifying a `cast` parameter.
+It can return values other than Strings (such as boolean or a dictionary) by specifying a `cast`.

 * **dj-database-url** - package to parse a Database URLs in standard notation (a string) and return a Django DATABASE_ENGINE dictionary.
 Use with `python-decouple`.

 * **django-environ** - similar to `python-decouple`, but specific to Django.
+  - Has convenience methods for converting other attributes to the data types used in Django's settings.py.
   - Can parse a database URL into the Django DATABASES setting format.
-  - Has convenience methods for converting other attributes to the data types used in Django's settings.py.

-Comparing these, `django-environ` has convenience methods for converting strings to Django setting data types. `python-decouple` is more general-purpose and has better documentation.
+Comparing these, `django-environ` has convenience methods for converting strings to Django settings types. `python-decouple` is more general-purpose and has better documentation.

 ## python-decouple for External Configuration Data